StarCruiseStudios/PhxInject/Documentation/Injector.md

 requestInjector.GetRequestId();
 ```
+> **Note:** The external interface implementation does not accept values from the child injector.
+> This means that factory defined in the parent cannot be injected with a value from the child,
+> if it is invoked from a factory on the child.

 ## Constructed Injectors
 Sometimes a dependency is not known at compile time and has to be inserted into
-the dependecy graph at runtime.
+the dependency graph at runtime.
 This can still be done in a safe and compile
 time verifiable way using Constructed Injectors and Constructed Specifications.
 ```csharp
 /// Instead of using a static class, declare the specficiation as an interface.